Lucia's Blog: 2022-06-26

 10. If we are faithless, He remains faithful, for he cannot deny Himself.
 God remains faithful.

 These must have been encouraging words to Timothy!
 God has not given us a spirit of fear and timidity.
-So we must not be ashamed but rather get up and get back in there.
+So we must not be ashamed; instead, we must get up and get back in there.
 If we confess our sins, He is faithful and righteous to forgive us and cleanse us from all unrighteousness (1 John 1:9).
 Let the Grace of God strengthen us in Christ Jesus.
-God cannot deny Himself, for He is a merciful, compassionate, loving, and forgiving God.
-God wants Christians to endure as good soldiers for Christ to receive their great reward.
+God cannot deny Himself, for He is merciful, compassionate, loving, and forgiving.
+God wants Christians to endure as good soldiers to receive their great reward.

 CONCLUSION: